 School Board meetings are held every two weeks and are held at the Fort Walton Beach office.

 The public is always welcome to these meetings, which are broadcast Tuesdays on Channel 6 at 10 am and 7 pm throughout the Cox Communications coverage area.
-They are also broadcast on the City of Valparaiso Cable Sundays at 6:30 pm.
+They are also broadcast on the City of Valparaiso Cable Tuesdays at 3:00 pm.